Bl4omArchie/bash-script/README.md

 # Install snort
 Automatic installation of snort with apt package manager.
-This script will install gperftools and hyperscan.
+This script will install hyperscan plugin and pulledpork3.